h5p/h5p-cli/readme.md

 0. Install this tool as a global app by running `npm install -g h5p`.
 To uninstall it run `npm uninstall -g h5p`.
 If that doesn't work try running `npm install -g ./h5p-cli` from the folder where you cloned this repository.
 To uninstall it run `npm uninstall -g h5p-cli`.
+To run commands without installing this as a global app simply replace `h5p` with `node cli.js` in the examples below.
+For the server run `node server.js`.
+And make sure to run these within the repo folder.
 1. `npm install` to install the project's npm dependencies (if you cloned this repository).
 2. `h5p core` installs the core h5p libraries.
 3. `h5p list` lists and caches the currently published h5p libraries in the local library registry (`cache/libraryRegistry.json`).